io-0/caja/README.md

 #### RemoteCacheConfig
 * ttlInSeconds (default 1): Time to live for all cached items in seconds
 * logStatistics (default LogLevel.DEBUG): Log cache hits, misses, etc. at configured level
-* host (default "redis://localhost:6379/0"): Location of remote cache
+* host (default "redis://localhost:6379/0"): Location of remote cache.
+Redis supports auto discovery.
+In case of a standalone Master/Replica setup, by providing one host (master or replica), the other nodes which belong to the Master/Replica setup will automatically be discovered and used for connections.
+Furthermore, it is possible to connect to a Redis sentinel setup, for example with "redis-sentinel://localhost:26379,localhost:26380/0#mymaster".
+* readFrom (default UPSTREAM): Defines in a Master/Replica setup from which Nodes data is read